The Simplest Way To Complete Your ICF Coaching Log (+ Free Template)

 Who Needs To Submit A Client Coaching Log?

-Every coach who completes a certification program needs to submit proof of their practical experience in order to get their credentials.
-At the International Coaching Federation, there are three levels you can get certified on.
+At the International Coaching Federation, there are three levels you can get certified in.
 These levels will grant you the following credentials:

 [ Read: The Top 6 Coaching Organizations And Exactly What They Do For Coaches ]